188.8.131.52 Child support assessments

 - an Australian citizen, or

-- ordinarily reside in Australia on the day of the application.
+- ordinarily reside in Australia on the day the application is made.

-The child cannot apply for a child support assessment on his or her own behalf.
+The child cannot apply for a child support assessment on their own behalf.

-Where the eligible child will be in full-time secondary study on or after their 18th birthday the individual can seek an extension of a child support assessment to the last day of the school year for that child, as long as the request is made before the child turns 18 and the child is in full-time secondary study on their 18th birthday.
+Where the eligible child will be in full-time secondary study on or after their 18th birthday the carer entitled to child support can seek an extension of a child support assessment until the last day of the secondary school year in which the child turns 18, as long as the request is made before the child turns 18 and the child is in full-time secondary study on their 18th birthday.
 This action must occur for the individual in this situation to satisfy the MAT for their child.